connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 }
 ```

 For some unknown reason... all joystick events are ignored if there are no currently connected joysticks.
-The intention in Allegro is to call  `al_reconfigure_joysticks` (which would call `sdl_init_joystick` again) when a joystick is added or removed to recreate the internal data structures, but a program never gets a chance to do so because Allegro's SDL joystick driver never forwards `SDL_JOYDEVICEADDED` events when no joysticks are present.
+The expectation in Allegro programs is to call  `al_reconfigure_joysticks` (which would call `sdl_init_joystick` again) when a joystick is added or removed to recreate the internal data structures, but a program never gets a chance to do so because Allegro's SDL joystick driver never forwards `SDL_JOYDEVICEADDED` events when no joysticks are present.
 [The fix](https://github.com/liballeg/allegro5/pull/1326) was straightforward: remove that unnecessary `count` guard, and fix a use-after-free bug from very unexpected behavior (to me, a web developer) of [`calloc`](https://en.cppreference.com/w/c/memory/calloc) when `0` is given as input.

 > I found an unfortunate bug in Firefox where my Xbox controller was being [improperly mapped](https://bugzilla.mozilla.org/show_bug.cgi?id=1763931).
 TODO: confirm this bug still exists